bcgov/api-serv-cloud-infra/docs/aws-architecture.md

 ##### VPC Link

+VPC links are built on top of AWS hyperplane, an internal network virtualization platform that supports inter VPC connectivity and routing between VPCs.
+It is a type of AWS private link thats used by API gateways to support private APIs and Integrations

+VPC links for HTTP API do not use AWS Private Link but it uses VPC-to-VPC NAT, which provides a higher level of abstraction

+Steps to create a VPC link:

 - Add a VPC link for HTTP APIs with existing vpc and choose subnets where our kong is deployed
 - Choose a security group that governs incoming and outgoing traffic to ALB.
 Update security group to allow inbound HTTP/80 traffic to ALB